xpladev/docs/content/en/learn/learn/xpla-vault/switch-networks/index.md

 type: docs
 ---

-Use this guide to switch between XPLA Chain mainnet and testnet networks.
+Use this guide to switch between CONX Chain mainnet and testnet networks.

 1. Open XPLA Vault and connect your wallet.